Deficiencies (last 4 years)

 Visit Reason

-The inspection was conducted as an annual survey of The Terrace at Mt Ogden facility to assess compliance with Medicare and Medicaid requirements, including safety, care, and environmental standards.
+The inspection was the annual survey conducted to assess compliance with Medicare and Medicaid participation requirements, including a Life Safety Code survey.

 Findings

-The report details multiple deficiencies related to safe, clean, and homelike environment, activities of daily living, bowel/bladder incontinence care, bedrails safety, nutrition and food service, and food procurement.
-Corrective actions and plans of correction were submitted and accepted.
-The facility was found to be in compliance with life safety code and emergency preparedness requirements.
+The facility was found to have multiple deficiencies related to safe and clean environment, activities of daily living, bowel/bladder incontinence care, bedrails safety, nutrition, and food procurement.
+Corrective actions and plans of correction were submitted for each deficiency.
+The Life Safety Code survey found no deficiencies.

 Deficiencies (6)

-Facility did not provide a safe, clean, comfortable and homelike environment; resident wheelchairs and lifts were soiled.
+F584 Safe/Clean/Comfortable/Homelike Environment: The facility did not provide a safe, clean, and comfortable environment as resident wheelchairs and lifts were observed to be soiled.

 Report Facts